yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 Is yt-dlp safe to use?

 Yes. yt-dlp is an open-source project with its complete source code publicly available on GitHub.
 It has thousands of contributors, is regularly audited by the community, and contains no malware, ads, or tracking.
-Download it only from the official GitHub repository (github.com/yt-dlp/yt-dlp) or through trusted package managers.
-Avoid third-party websites offering "yt-dlp downloads" as these may bundle unwanted software.
+Download it only from the official GitHub repository (github.com/yt-dlp/yt-dlp) or through trusted package managers like Homebrew or pip.
+Avoid third-party websites offering “yt-dlp downloads” as these may bundle unwanted software.

 Will youtube-dl still work in 2026?

 youtube-dl still functions for basic YouTube downloads, but its site support is increasingly outdated.
-Many sites that changed their APIs since youtube-dl's last update will fail to download.
+Many sites that changed their APIs since youtube-dl’s last update will fail to download.
 YouTube itself occasionally changes its infrastructure in ways that break youtube-dl but are quickly fixed in yt-dlp.
-For reliability in 2026, yt-dlp is the clear choice. youtube-dl may work today but could break tomorrow without timely updates.
+For reliability in 2026, yt-dlp is the clear choice. youtube-dl may work today but could break without warning.

-Yes. yt-dlp's development team actively monitors YouTube's changes and typically pushes fixes within hours to days when YouTube modifies its systems.
-This rapid response is possible because of yt-dlp's large contributor base and the plugin architecture that allows quick patches.
-YouTube's anti-bot measures, format changes, and API modifications are all tracked and addressed promptly.
+Yes. yt-dlp’s development team actively monitors YouTube’s changes and typically pushes fixes within hours to days when YouTube modifies its systems.
+YouTube’s anti-bot measures, format changes, and API modifications are tracked and addressed promptly.
+This is the core reason to prefer yt-dlp over youtube-dl in 2026.

 Can yt-dlp download from Netflix or Disney+?

-No. yt-dlp cannot download DRM-protected content from services like Netflix, Disney+, Amazon Prime Video, or HBO Max.
-These platforms use Widevine DRM encryption that yt-dlp does not and cannot legally circumvent. yt-dlp works with platforms that serve unprotected video streams — primarily user-generated content platforms, social media, and websites that don't employ DRM.
+No. yt-dlp cannot download DRM-protected content from Netflix, Disney+, Amazon Prime Video, or HBO Max.
+These platforms use Widevine DRM encryption that yt-dlp does not and cannot legally circumvent. yt-dlp works with platforms that serve unprotected video streams – primarily user-generated content platforms, social media, and websites that don’t use DRM.

 How do I update yt-dlp?

 yt-dlp includes a built-in update command: yt-dlp -U or yt-dlp --update.
 This checks for the latest release and updates automatically.
-If installed via pip, use pip install -U yt-dlp.
+If installed via pip: pip install -U yt-dlp.
 If installed via Homebrew: brew upgrade yt-dlp.
 Regular updates are important because sites frequently change their structures, and outdated yt-dlp versions may fail on previously working sites.
-We recommend updating at least weekly for reliable downloads.
+Weekly updates are a good habit.